 - 47. Following a hearing by a Fitness to Practise Panel the Secretary conveys the findings of the Panel to the student and all relevant parties in writing.
-The student is informed of their right to appeal against the findings of the Panel within the specified time limit (see regulation 50 below), and that, if they have no grounds to appeal (see regulation 51 below), that they may request a Completion of Procedures letter. - 48.
-When writing to the student the Secretary to the Panel will also explain that subsequent decisions by a Registrant and/or Registration Bodies are made by them independently, and that the Panel's findings in this matter have been made under the

-University's Regulations, not those of the relevant Registration Body, which may take a different view.

-49. A Panel decision remains in force until the outcome of any appeal is known.
+The student is informed of their right to appeal against the findings of the Panel within the specified time limit (see regulation 51 below), and that, if they have no grounds to appeal (see regulation 53 below), that they may request a Completion of Procedures letter. - 48.
+When writing to the student the Secretary to the Panel will also explain that subsequent decisions by a Registrant and/or Registration Bodies are made by them independently, and that the Panel's findings in this matter have been made under the University's Regulations, not those of the relevant Registration Body, which may take a different view.
+Students will be reminded of their responsibility to disclose findings to the Registration Body when applying for provisional registration and for students applying to the GMC, when they complete the TOI form. - 49.
+When a student who is subject to GMC requirements has their registration terminated, the outcome letter will notify them that they will be added to the Medical School Councils excluded student database.
+The letter will also confirm that any appeal of the University decision is also an appeal of the decision to add them to the database. - 50.
+A Panel decision remains in force until the outcome of any appeal is known.